Deep Impact (spacecraft): Contributions from amateur astronomers

 Since observing time on large, professional telescopes such as Keck or Hubble is always scarce, the Deep Impact scientists called upon "advanced amateur, student, and professional astronomers" to use small telescopes to make long-term observations of the target comet before and after impact.
 The purpose of these observations was to look for "volatile outgassing, dust coma development and dust production rates, dust tail development, and jet activity and outbursts."
 By mid-2007, amateur astronomers had submitted over a thousand CCD images of the comet.

 One notable amateur observation was by students from schools in Hawaii, working with US and UK scientists, who during the press conference took live images using the Faulkes Automatic Telescope in Hawaii (the students operated the telescope over the Internet) and were one of the first groups to get images of the impact.
 One amateur astronomer reported seeing a structureless bright cloud around the comet, and an estimated 2 magnitude increase in brightness after the impact.
-Another amateur published a map of the crash area from NASA images.
+Amateur astronomer Jost Jahn published a map of the crash area from NASA images.